Kyle Abbott (The Young and the Restless): 2010–present

 When Victor suddenly went missing and his wife Sharon Newman (Sharon Case) took over the ranch, Kyle eventually moved out after he could no longer deal with her.
 As a result of him insulting her, Sharon stole Kyle's driver's license as part of her kleptomania.
 Afterward, Jack told Kyle he was welcome to move back to the Abbott mansion, which he did.
 While working at Newman Enterprises, Kyle takes a liking to Phyllis and enlist her help in keeping an eye on Jack.
 When Kyle realizes that his father has been abusing his pain medications, he leaks the story to the press in an attempt to get Jack to realize he needs help.
 When Jack resigns as CEO of Newman Enterprises, he offers Kyle a job at Jabot Cosmetics, where he attracts the attention of young model Summer Newman (Hunter King).
 While initially dismissing her as too young, he later takes a liking to her and they begin a relationship.
 Summer's parents, Phyllis and Nicholas Newman (Joshua Morrow), secretly know that Summer is actually Jack's daughter, and Kyle is dating his half-sister.
 In an attempt to lure Kyle away from Summer, Phyllis kisses him and he ends their relationship.
 They briefly reunite before the truth about Summer's paternity is revealed, bringing their relationship to a permanent end.
 Kyle then continues working at Jabot alongside his father and later Hilary Curtis (Mishael Morgan) when Jack wants to find out what Victor is doing with Newman Enterprises' merger with Chancellor Industries.
 In order to do so, Jack enlists Kyle to ask Victor to rehire him at his company so he can get information on Bonaventure Industries, one of the company's subsidiaries.
 While working there, Kyle clashes with Noah Newman (Robert Adamson), who eventually reports him to Victor and he is fired.
 Soon after, it is said that Kyle was sent to work for Jabot in New York.
 In February 2015, Kyle (Lachlan Buchanan) returns to Genoa City, when he is rescued and believed to be missing resident Austin Travers (Matthew Atkinson).

 In 2016, Kyle and Summer had a full-blown romance.
-Kyle and Summerknew they were each others loves of their lives, each others true loves, and each others soulmates, but the timing was never right for them.
+Kyle and Summerknew they were each other's loves of their lives, each other's true loves, and each other's soulmates, but the timing was never right for them.

 In 2020, Kyle and Summer got back together.

 Kyle and Theo had a falling out with their friendship in New York.
 And Summer always had a wonderful and special relationship with Dina, Kyle's grandmother, that Kyle even gave part of Dina's emerald necklace to Summer as a special gift for Summer.